jaytuduri/savemansave/README.md

 **Made with ❤️ for better financial planning**

-*SavePlan Pro - Making financial planning accessible to everyone*
+*SaveManSave - Making financial planning accessible to everyone*